LegeBeker/bypass-paywalls-tampermonkey/README.md

 **Google Chrome**:
 1. Download this repo as a ZIP from github.
 1. Unzip the file and you should have a folder named `bypass-paywalls-chrome-master`.
+1. In Chrome go to the extensions page (`chrome://extensions`)
+1. Enable Developer Mode
-1. In Chrome go to the extensions page (`chrome://extensions`) and drag the `bypass-paywalls-chrome-master` folder anywhere on the page to import it.
+1. Drag the `bypass-paywalls-chrome-master` folder anywhere on the page to import it.

 Note: Every time you open Chrome it may warn you about running extensions in developer mode, just hit cancel to keep the extension enabled.